 Having a Membership Forum Would Be a Distraction to Students

-Following on from the previous point, sometimes a course topic requires a lot of focus and a forum would act as a distraction.
+Following up on the previous point, sometimes a course topic requires a lot of focus and a forum would act as a distraction.

 It’s a common trap, which can be exacerbated when members or course participants use the forums to talk about what they plan to do… instead of actually doing it.

-This is especially pertinent depending on how a forum is implemented: some user interfaces make it especially easy to distract course participants while they’re trying to learn, like Mighty Networks does.
+This is especially pertinent depending on how a forum is implemented: some user interfaces make it especially easy to distract course participants while they’re trying to learn as Mighty Networks does.

 Forum Alternatives (That Still Create Community and Engagement!)

-With all that behind us, let’s look at forum alternatives that might give you the engagement and community building you want… without the downsides or technical set up of a forum.
+With all that behind us, let’s take a look at membership forum alternatives that might give you the engagement and community building you want… without the downsides or technical set up of a forum.

 This one might seem a little too obvious, but if you’re using a WordPress membership plugin, you can simply enable WordPress comments on your posts and pages.